-- 13.2.1 Together with the Corporate Governance Committee, its primary task is to review and evaluate the qualifications of all persons nominated to the Board and all other appointments as may be prescribed in the Bank's internal policy. - 13.2.2 It shall promulgate the guidelines or criteria to govern the conduct of the nomination, and the same shall be properly disclosed in the Bank's information or proxy statement or such other reports required to be submitted to the SEC.
+13.2.1 Together with the Corporate Governance Committee, its primary task is to review and evaluate the qualifications of all persons nominated to the Board and all other appointments as may be prescribed in the Bank's internal policy.

+That with regard to the nominees to the Board, the Committee is also tasked to identify the quality of the directors nominated aligned with the Bank's strategic directions.

+13.2.2 It shall promulgate the guidelines or criteria to govern the conduct of the nomination, and the same shall be properly disclosed in the Bank's information or proxy statement or such other reports required to be submitted to the SEC.